What is a home appraisal? Everything you need to know

 - Sales trends and price ranges for comparable homes in the neighborhood

-What if the appraisal comes in too low?
+What if the appraisal is lower than expected?

-A lower-than-expected home appraisal can spell trouble for a home sale.
+A lower-than-anticipated home appraisal can spell trouble for a sale.
 If this happens, the first thing to do is look over the appraisal report closely to check for errors that could account for the unexpected valuation.
+Remember that values do change over time.

-If your sale contract has an appraisal contingency, and the appraised value is lower than the amount you’ve agreed to pay, you can likely decide to back out of the deal and get your earnest money deposit refunded.
+If the appraised value is lower than the amount you’ve agreed to pay, as long as your sale contract has an appraisal contingency, you would likely be able to back out of the deal and get your earnest money deposit refunded.

 Alternatively, you might decide to negotiate with the seller for a price closer to the appraised value.
+(You might even ask your Realtor to remind the seller that they will run into this problem with any buyer.)
 If you still want the house and the seller is unwilling to negotiate, a lower appraised value could force you to put more money toward the down payment to make up the difference.

 If you’re getting the appraisal as part of a loan refinance, you might still be able to refinance by offering to make up the difference.
-You may also consider asking for a second opinion, especially if you think the first appraiser made some factual mistakes, such as basing their valuation on a belief that the home has fewer rooms or less square footage than it does in reality.
+You may also consider asking for a second opinion, especially if you think the first appraiser made any factual errors.

 How to prepare for a home appraisal